Northern lights – Energy from out of space pouring in

 When can you see northern lights?

-This is when the Autumn Equinox Extravaganza coronal hole comes around, and it consistently delivered the most active outbursts over the past years – even during the solar minimum in 2019 and 2020.
-An added benefit is that the weather is still fairly good in autumn, and not as cold as winter and early spring.
+This is when the Autumn Equinox Extravaganza coronal hole comes around.
+And it consistently delivered the most active outbursts over the past years – even during the solar minimum in 2019 and 2020.
+An added benefit is that the weather in Iceland is still fairly good in autumn, and not as cold as winter and early spring.

-Aurora Borealis on Rauðisandur beach in the Westfjords, Iceland.
+Aurora Borealis on Rauðisandur beach in the Westfjords, early September 2020.

 The best months for northern lights in Iceland

-The activity of the coronal holes, sunspots and geomagnetic storms (and the resulting northern lights) tends to be highest around the autumn and spring equinoxes, in September and March.
-They generally run on a 27- to 28-day cycle (plus some minor outbursts roughly halfway inbetween).
-So you can plan a trip around that for maximum chances.
+The activity of the coronal holes, sunspots and geomagnetic storms – and the resulting northern lights – is often highest around the autumn and spring equinoxes, in September and March.
+They generally seem to run on a 27- to 28-day cycle, plus some minor outbursts roughly halfway inbetween.
+So you could technically plan a trip around those active periods for maximum chances to see the northern lights.

-At the bottom of this article you’ll find more information about current aurora predictions.
+@ At the bottom of this article you’ll find more information about current aurora forecasts and predictions.

 Northern lights in Thórsmörk, during the Autumn Equinox Extravaganza in September 2018.